Utility Avoidance

 Directly employed, ex-surveyors and ex-manufacturers, TAQA qualified.

-Trainers with experience in Scottish Water supply chain operations and ZSI requirements.
+Trainers with practical skills and experience in Scottish Water supply chain operations, cat and genny equipment, and ZSI requirements.

 Real Practical Assessment